Index, A History of the

-Index, A History of the: A Bookish Adventure from Medieval Manuscripts to the Digital Age is a 2022 book by Dennis Duncan that examines the history of indexes. indexes, argues Duncan—paraphrasing Jonathan Swift's Mechanical Operation of the Spirit, allow the reader a legitimate means of starting a book from the back, a practice he compares to "travellers entering a palace through the privy".
+Index, A History of the: A Bookish Adventure from Medieval Manuscripts to the Digital Age is a 2022 book by Dennis Duncan that examines the history of indexes.
+Indexes, argues Duncan—paraphrasing Jonathan Swift's Mechanical Operation of the Spirit—allow the reader a legitimate means of starting a book from the back, a practice he compares to "travellers entering a palace through the privy".

 Background

 In books, indexes are usually placed near the end (this is commonly known as "BoB" or back-of-book indexing).
 They complement the table of contents by enabling access to information by specific subject, whereas contents listings enable access through broad divisions of the text arranged in the order they occur.
 It has been remarked that, while "[a]t first glance the driest part of the book, on closer inspection the index may provide both interest and amusement from time to time."

 Book, title and author of

 Dennis Duncan is a lecturer in English at University College London.
-The book's title has been described as particularly clever in how it "encapsulates both the subject and tone of Duncan’s animated and amusing work".
-Steven Moore, for the The Washington Post, argues that the title's distinct punctuation ensures that the book immediately stands out from being a"dry account of a small cogwheel in the publishing machine".
-Jennifer Szalai, for the New York Times, argues that while the book may sound as if it was a history of information science alone, it touches on far broader, more catholic, themes.
+The book's title has been described as particularly clever in how it "encapsulates both the subject and tone of Duncan's animated and amusing work".
+Steven Moore, for The Washington Post, argues that the title's distinct punctuation ensures that the book immediately stands out from being a "dry account of a small cogwheel in the publishing machine".
+Jennifer Szalai, for The New York Times, argues that while the book may sound as if it was a history of information science alone, it touches on far broader, more catholic, themes.
 These include, most obviously, the study of reading and writing, but also include "communication, learning and imagination, as well as competition, anxiety and no small amount of mischief".